 You are welcome to view free LSAT Prep samples of Mark’s teaching or learn more about the spectacular +15 point average practice LSAT score increase of Mark’s students.
 Students also are welcome to inquire about personal tutoring and law school application assistance with Mark.
-Click the relevant links below for even more details!
+Click the relevant links below for more details!

 - Harvard Law School graduate (also accepted into Stanford, UC Berkeley (Boalt), UCLA, and UC Hastings law schools).

 - UC Irvine Lecturer (taught over 35 full-length law courses to undergraduate students and working professionals at UCI, Chapman, and Cal State Fullerton).

 - Extensive LSAT Prep teaching experience (including prior experience teaching for a national test prep company).